 - In October 2020, Anna Tudela was appointed to the Board of Directors. - In October 2020, the Company re-commenced its Phase II drilling program on the Anta Norte geophysical targets at the north of the AntaKori project.
 The Anta Norte drill campaign is part of a 25,000 m Phase II program, of which 16,368 m were completed prior to the shutdown in March 2020 due to Covid-19.
-Further information is discussed under Outlook for 2021 below. - In late November 2020, the Company decided to suspend drilling activity at the Anta Norte portion of the project while dealing with environmental concerns voiced by individuals from a nearby community in the vicinity of the AntaKori project.
-Management confidently states that the drilling has no environmental impact on the body of water at issue due to location and elevation, and is assisting in evaluating the potential source of the impact.
-Prior to suspension of drilling, the first two holes were nearing anticipated completion depths and were halted in mineralized material.
-Further information is discussed under Outlook for 2021 below. - In December 2020, the Company announced the closing of a strategic partnership with Osisko Gold Royalties Ltd. ("Osisko") whereby Regulus agreed to grant certain rights to Osisko in exchange for an upfront cash payment of US\$12.5 M (C\$16,198,750), which will be used to fund exploration and development activities at the AntaKori project, and for working capital and general corporate purposes.
+Further information is discussed under Outlook for 2021 below. - In late November 2020, the Company announced the suspension of drilling activity at the Anta Norte portion of the AntaKori project to allow for a safer environment to respond to concerns raised by individuals from a nearby community about potential environmental impacts resulting from the drill program.
+Further information is discussed under Outlook for 2021 below. - In December 2020, the Company announced the finalization of a strategic partnership with Osisko Gold Royalties Ltd. ("Osisko") whereby Regulus agreed to grant certain rights to Osisko in exchange for an upfront cash payment of US\$12.5 M (C\$16,198,750), which will be used to fund exploration and development activities at the AntaKori project, and for working capital and general corporate purposes.
 Further information is discussed under Strategic Partnership below. - In January 2021, the Company announced drill results from two additional drill holes from its Phase II drill program; AK-20-044 and AK-20-045, the first two holes into the Anta Norte portion of the AntaKori project.
 The results are discussed under Mineral Property Review below.

 - In January 2021, the TSX Venture Exchange consented to the extension of the expiry date of 4,217,452 common share purchase warrants (the "Warrants") that were issued pursuant to a private placement which closed on July 27, 2016 for an additional six months to July 27, 2021.
 The Warrants are exercisable into common shares of the Company at an exercise price of \$1.60 per common share.
-All other terms of the Warrants remain the same. - In February 2021, the Company entered into an option agreement whereby the Company can earn up to a 60% interest in certain claims (the "GF Claims") from Gold Fields La Cima S.A. ("Gold Fields"), a subsidiary company of Gold Fields Ltd. Further information is discussed under Gold Fields Option Agreement below.
+All other terms of the Warrants remain the same. - In February 2021, the Company entered into an option agreement whereby the Company can earn up to a 60% interest in certain claims (the "GF Claims") from Gold Fields La Cima S.A. ("Gold Fields"), a subsidiary company of Gold Fields Ltd. Further information is discussed under Gold Fields Option Agreement below. - In March 2021, the Company issued an update on the AntaKori project, which is summarized under Outlook for 2021 below. - In April 2021, Michael McClelland was appointed to the Board of Directors, with Jason Attew concurrently stepping down as a director.